PresAndreichev/Control-plane-mygocloud-/README.md

 mygocloud CLI
 Control Plane API
 Docker Engine
 This architectural boundary is one of the core design decisions of the project.

 Phase 3 — Docker Integration
+Goal

-Goal: Introduce asynchronous container lifecycle management.
+Introduce asynchronous container lifecycle management.

 Implemented
 docker.Executor implementing the Executor interface